Theoretical and Computational Chemistry Lab

 Vesicles

-100nm-sized vesicle were genrated during a 2μs-CG-MD simulation starting from a random lipid aggregate.
-The system consisted of more than 14 Million CG particles.
-This size of the vesicle corresponds to typical size of DDS carrier.
+A ~100nm-sized vesicle genrated during a 2μs-CG-MD simulation starting from a randomly aggregated lipid configuration.
+The system consists of more than 14 million CG particles.
+This vesicle size is comparable to that of typical drug delivery system (DDS) carriers.

-DNA-DOPE-DOTAP complex simulated in AA-MD DNA-DOPC-DOTAP complex simulated in the CG level with the SPICA force field
+DNA-DOPE-DOTAP complex simulated using AA-MD DNA-DOPC-DOTAP complex simulated at the CG level using the SPICA force field

 <<Back to the previous page